Police Ombudsman loyalist murders report: Who were the victims?

 The next day a BBC reporter got an anonymous telephone message from a caller who claimed the attack using a recognised UDA/UFF codeword.

-No one has been prosecuted in connection with Mrs Clinton's murder.
+No-one has been prosecuted in connection with Mrs Clinton's murder.

 The murder of Larry Brennan on 19 January 1998

-Lawrence (Larry) Brennan, 51, was a driver for Enterprise Taxis, on the Ormeau Road, Belfast.
+Lawrence (Larry) Brennan, 51, was a driver for Enterprise Taxis on the Ormeau Road, Belfast.

 At approximately 19:20 he left the depot in his car, which was parked on the Ormeau Road.